kunnan/kunnan.github.io/_posts/security/2018-08-10-ethical-hacking-mobile-devices-and-platforms.md

 - All app data is encrypted at rest (using a file system key)

 - When devices is turned on, then data is unlocked (decrypted)

 - File access permissions:

   - No protection
   - Complete protection - the file in inaccessible when device is locked
   - Complete unless open - the file in accessible if application has it open when the device is locked
   - Complete until first user authentication - the file is always accessible after the first unlock.
 (This is the default setting)

+- Key Chain - has multiple security options, like:

+  - Write only if passcode is set
+  - Read on this device only